Trumpet Behavioral Health offers evidence-based ABA Therapy

 What are the components of ABA therapy?

 ABA specialists with implement multiple treatment steps that help children overcome challenging behaviors and develop socially significant skills.

 Overcoming challenging behavior

 - Functional Behavior Assessment, or FBA: An FBA is one of the first assessments conducted in ABA therapy when a child engages in challenging behavior.
 It is a comprehensive set of assessment procedures to help understand why problem behavior occurs so that the therapist can best provide intervention services.
-FBA involves an indirect assessment, direct observational data collection and sometimes a systematic, structured assessment called a functional analysis.
-The results can reveal a cause and effect relationship between a problem behavior and what is maintaining it.
+FBA involves an indirect assessment, direct observational data collection, and sometimes a systematic, structured assessment called functional analysis.
+The results can reveal a cause and effect relationship between problem behavior and what is maintaining it.

 - Defining a plan: After assessing challenging behavior, specialists at Trumpet Behavioral Health develop a collaborative function-based treatment plan with parents to reach a set goal.
 The team discusses the best therapeutic methods and measurements of success to try under the ABA plan.